Autologous matrix-induced chondrogenesis

 Autologous matrix-induced chondrogenesis (AMIC) is a treatment for articular cartilage damage.
 It combines microfracture surgery with the application of a bi-layer collagen I/III membrane.

-There is tentative short to medium term benefits as of 2017.
+The 2017 assession determine tentative short to medium term benefits of AMIC.

 The initialism AMIC, often used as a genericized trademark, is a registered trademark of Ed.
 Geistlich Söhne AG, protected by German Registration No. 30255356 and international Registration No. 840373.